PButcher/ice-4131-labs/lab1/README.md

 | Vi     | `vi`    |
 | Vim    | `vim`   |

-If you are not familiar with Emacs, Vi, or Vim, then Nano is recommend as it is easier to get started with.
+If you are not familiar with Emacs, Vi, or Vim, then Nano is recommended as it is easier to get started with.
+Use `CTRL+O` to save (write out), `CTRL+X` to exit.

 ---